KevinSalina/web-calculator/README.md

 # Simple Web Calculator

 A simple web calulator.
-So far only adds 2 numbers and handles basic errors.
+So far can do basic operations.
+Work is still needed on more complex inputs.

 ## Built with